L'Oiselle

-L'Oiselle (French for "The Bird") is a fictional woman created by Renée Marie Gouraud dʻAblancourt under the name René d'Anjou, whose literary adventures were first published in the serial novel L'Oiselle ou Royale énigme in the women's weekly La Mode du Petit Journal in 1909.
+L'Oiselle (French for "The female Bird") is a fictional woman created by Renée Marie Gouraud dʻAblancourt under the name René d'Anjou, whose literary adventures were first published in the serial novel L'Oiselle ou Royale énigme in the women's weekly La Mode du Petit Journal in 1909.

 Thanks to her costume that allows her to fly, she is capable of real aerial prowess that she puts at the service of the organization "Les Compagnons de l'Étoile Noire".
-This character, a true superheroïne, uses her technology to put an end to the actions of a criminal organization.
+This character, a true first superheroïne, uses her technology to put an end to the actions of a criminal organization.